CiccioTecchio/Lexer/README.md

 # Lexer

 This is a Java implementation of a Lexer present in the book **Principles of Compiler Design** written by **Alfred Aho and Jeffrey D. Ullman**.
-What I will go to implement are the transaction diagram to recognize the relationship operations, identificators and integer and real numbers.
+What I will go to implement are the transaction diagram to recognize the relationship operations, identificators and  numbers.

 ### Relop diagram
 ---